jrobinsonjresq/brief-redactor/README.md

 Utah Rule of Appellate Procedure 21(h) requires that any filing that contains non-public information must be accompanied by an identical public version with the sensitive information removed.

-This tool automates the redaction of quotes, producing a public brief that is structurally and visually identical to the private version, except with only the quoted content replaced.
+This is a command-line tool for producing redacted public versions of appellate briefs in compliance with the rule.

+It identifies direct quotes within paragraphs that cite private source documents — transcripts, findings of fact, &c — and replaces the quoted text with `x` characters on a strict 1:1 basis.
+All formatting, pagination, styles, and document structure are preserved.

+Developed for Utah appellate practice.
+Tested against family law briefing drafted in Microsoft Word and OnlyOffice.

-Obviously, it may not be suitable for your use case and no warranty is made regarding its fitness for any purpose.
+Obviously, this tool may not be suitable for your use case and no warranty is made regarding its fitness for any purpose.
 Users are advised to manually confirm sufficiency of redaction.

 ---